JacobBaumgarten/HiepTran2/README.md

 - Python

-  And I hopt to continue extending this list as I get better!
+And I hope to continue extending this list as I get better!